matthewskelton/byow/README.md

 There are two parts to *Build Your Own Website*:

-1. The basics of HTML - how webpages are built
+1. The basics of HTML - how webpages are built - *see Part-1-HTML/HTML.md*
     1. Website vs. 'apps'
     1. Hyper Text Markup Language
     1. View Source in a browser